University of Georgia vs North Carolina State University at Raleigh

 The Financial Comparison

-University of Georgia and North Carolina State University at Raleigh are closely matched on financial return.
-University of Georgia scores 88/100 while North Carolina State University at Raleigh scores 87/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: University of Georgia and North Carolina State University at Raleigh come out about even on financial return.
+University of Georgia scores 88/100 and North Carolina State University at Raleigh scores 87/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, North Carolina State University at Raleigh graduates earn a median of $68,758 compared to $68,726 at University of Georgia.
-The payback period is 5.8 years at University of Georgia versus 6.2 years at North Carolina State University at Raleigh.
+Then look at what that buys.
+Ten years after enrollment, North Carolina State University at Raleigh graduates earn a median $68,758 against $68,726 at University of Georgia.
+The cost earns itself back in 5.8 years at University of Georgia and 6.2 years at North Carolina State University at Raleigh.

-Graduates leave University of Georgia with a median $18,500 in debt versus $20,121 at North Carolina State University at Raleigh.
-The debt-to-earnings ratios are 0.41 and 0.45 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Georgia owing a median $18,500 versus $20,121 at North Carolina State University at Raleigh.
+Their debt-to-earnings ratios are 0.41 and 0.45 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers